We understand the importance of taking care of your eyes from an early age, which is why children’s vision is one of our specialities.

-During the first twelve years of our lives, as much as 80% of learning is accomplished through our vision.
-Yet research has shown that one in five children, that’s a staggering 20%, have an undetected vision problem, which could inhibit their progress both inside and outside of school.
-Early detection is key in preventing problems, and at McBride and McCreesh Opticians, we recognise that high quality eye care and proper advice will help children with vision problems achieve their full potential.
+Our eye care starts from the beginning During the first twelve years of our lives, as much as 80% of learning is accomplished through our vision.
+Yet research has shown that one in five children, have an undetected vision problem.
+Without professional help, it’s difficult for children to identify and communicate any eye problems.

 How Do I Know If My Child Has a Problem with Their Sight?